AssafBardugo/Snake-Game/README.md

-# Console Snake Game in C
+# Snake Game in C using SDL

 Compilation and running:
 ```